GabbedT/ApogeoRV/Docs/Sphinx/backend.rst

 The **floating-point unit** (FPUs) is the mathematical workhorses within the CPU, executing operations on *floating point numbers*.
 These specialized components are essential in handling the non-integer computations that are important for a vast array of applications, from scientific simulations to graphics rendering and financial modeling.
 At their core, FPUs are designed to perform operations on floating-point numbers, which represent real numbers in *scientific notation*: with a fixed number of significant digits and a variable exponent.
-This flexibility in representing a wide range of values, both tiny and immense, is crucial for scientific accuracy and practicality, where the precision of integer arithmetic would falter.
+This flexibility in representing a wide range of values, both tiny and immense, is crucial for scientific accuracy and practicality, where the precision of integer arithmetic would not be enough.

 The FPU accommodates fundamental operations like addition, subtraction, multiplication, plus other useful operations to speedup floating-point code.

 ApogeoRV FPU **lacks of operations like: *FDIV*, *FSQRT*, *FMADD* and its variants** all defined in the Zfinx specifications.
-While this could significantly slow down the processor in some applications, on the other end it helps to reduce the total area and power consumed by the core other.
+While this could significantly slow down the processor in some applications, on the other end it helps to reduce the total area and power consumed by the core.
 Also having more units means needing to slow down the CPU clock because of the critical path introduced on bypass logic.
 For example adding *FMADDs* instructions would require a third operand read which mean:

 * 1 more register read port or additional logic to stall the frontend for one cycle to read the operand if the register port is not desired.